 • Gospel Choir (open to all students, faculty, staff, and community)

-• Spectrum Singers, a large SATB ensemble open to all students, faculty, staff, and community
+• Spectrum Singers Ensemble (open to all students, faculty, staff, and community)

 • Quality performance venues